sccoos/pfm-observable-dashboard/src/index.md

     This forecast updates at 6:30AM US/Pacific.
 The current forecast range is:
   ${times[0]} - ${times[times.length-1]}
       <hr/>
    Click "Play" below to view the animated forecast of percentage sewage in the ocean.
 You can also use the scroll bar to move back and forth in time.
-Click on the location circle on the map to see the detailed forecast at that location to the right.  <hr/>
-   This forecast is highly-experimental and is in limited beta release: not for official use.
+Click on the location circle on the map to see the detailed forecast at that location to the right.
+Note, this forecast is highly-experimental and is in limited beta release: not for official use.
   </div>

 ```js